raulingg/natours-website/readme.md

 > created in order to learn advanced concepts about `css` and `sass`.

-The website was based on `Natours` landing page design and implemented from scratch following the best practices covered during the "Advanced CSS and SASS" course by [Jonas Schmedtmann](https://codingheroes.io/), practice like [BEM](http://getbem.com/) , [7-1 architecture pattern](https://sass-guidelin.es/#the-7-1-pattern) and responsive design teaching
+The website was based on `Natours` landing page design and implemented from scratch following the best practices covered during the "Advanced CSS and SASS" course by [Jonas Schmedtmann](https://codingheroes.io/), practicec like [BEM](http://getbem.com/) , [7-1 architecture pattern](https://sass-guidelin.es/#the-7-1-pattern) and responsive design.

 ## Installing